OpenWaterFoundation/owf-learn-cdss-statemod-dev/mkdocs-project/docs/add-operating-rule.md

-# Add Operating Rule
+# Adding an Operating Rule

-Adding (or enhancing) an operating rule is one of the more common, and yet complex, tasks that may be performed by a StateMod software developer.
+Adding (or modifying) an operating rule is one of the more common, and yet complex, tasks that may be performed by a StateMod software developer.
 This documentation explains the steps needed to add and test an operating rule.